Logo light mode the Fabryk

 So, is Baku worth visiting?
 Let's just say after a whirlwind week here, we’re convinced it should be on every traveler’s list.
 There’s something magnetic about the city—a pulse of random adventures stumbling onto unique places like mud volcanoes one day, and futuristic movie theaters the next.
 From the hospitality of the people, to the layers of history that seem to unfold in front of you with every outing, it’s a city that plays on all your senses.

 Yes, Baku has its quirks, from aggressive taxi drivers to the omnipresent smell of oil.
 But those experiences are part of the charm.
-We left with more memories than we could count, looking out over the Caspian Sea, saying our final “Sagol” to a city we weren’t ready to leave to head off and try a crude oil bath in Naftalan.
+We left with more memories than we could count, looking out over the Caspian Sea, saying our final “Sagol” to a city we weren’t ready to leave to head off and try a crude oil bath in Naftalan and relive the Silk Road life in Sheki.

 Narrow cobblestone street framed by historic buildings, warmly lit by street lamps at dusk.
 In the distance, a modern skyscraper with illuminated stripes rises against the twilight sky, capturing the essence of Baku’s blend of old and new—a must-see in any Azerbaijan trip planning itinerary.